 Employee salaries require taxable amounts withheld from their payroll.
 You must treat certain contractor payments in a similar fashion.
 Speak with your accountant to ensure you meet all tax responsibilities.

 Digital payroll services offer both self-service and full-service options.
 Some of the benefits of using payroll software include:

-- You can set up and track employee benefits, superannuation, deductions, and garnishments
+- You can set up and track employee health insurance, retirement plans, deductions, and garnishments

 - Monitor employee payroll data and annual changes (e.g. bonuses and salary bumps)

 - Have a digital process to automatically deposit your taxes to relevant governments

 - Automatically add new employees to your payroll system